-8.5.
+11.5.
 END OF CONTINUATION COVERAGE

-Continuation coverage will end upon the dates of the following occurrences, even if earlier than the periods specified under section 8.4, Period of Continuation Coverage.
+Continuation coverage will end upon the dates of the following occurrences, even if earlier than the periods specified under section 11.410.4, Period of Continuation Coverage:

-- Timely payment of premiums for the continuation coverage is not made (including any grace periods). - You first become covered under any other group health plan, after the date on which continuation coverage is elected, as an employee or otherwise, unless such other plan contains a limitation (other than a limitation which does not apply by virtue of HIPAA with respect to any pre-existing condition). - You first become entitled to benefits under Medicare, after the date on which continuation coverage is elected. - The State ceases to provide any group health plan to any employee. - You cease to be disabled, if continuation coverage is due to the disability.
+- Timely payment of premiums for the continuation coverage is not made (including any grace periods). - The qualified beneficiary first becomes covered under any other group health plan, after the date on which continuation coverage is elected, as an employee or otherwise, unless such other plan contains a limitation (other than a limitation which does not apply by virtue of HIPAA with respect to any pre-existing condition).

+• The State ceases to provide any group health plan to any employee or retiree.

-Notwithstanding the foregoing, the plan may also terminate the continuation coverage of a qualified beneficiary for cause on the same basis that it could terminate the coverage of a similarly situated non-COBRA beneficiary for cause (e.g., in the case of submitting fraudulent claims to the Division).
+Notwithstanding the foregoing, the health plan may also terminate the continuation coverage of a qualified beneficiary for cause on the same basis that it could terminate the coverage of a similarly situated non-COBRA beneficiary for cause (e.g., in the case of submitting fraudulent claims to the Division).

-8.6.
+11.6.
 COST OF CONTINUATION COVERAGE

-You are responsible for paying the cost of continuation coverage.
+The qualified beneficiary who elects to continue coverage is responsible for paying the cost of continuation coverage.
 The premiums are payable on a monthly basis.
-By law, premiums cannot exceed 102% of the full premiumcost for such coverage (or 150% for any extended period of coverage due to disability).
-After a qualifying event, PayFlex will provide a notice with the amount of the premium, to whom the premium is to be paid, and the date of each month that payment is due.
+By law, premiums cannot exceed 102% of the full cost for such coverage.
+After a qualifying event, COBRA administrator will provide a notice with the amount of the premium, to whom the premium is to be paid, and the date of each month that payment is due.
 Failure to pay premiums on a timely basis will result in termination of coverage as of the date the premium is due.
 Payment of any premium will only be considered to be timely if made within 30 days after the date due.

 A premium must be paid for the cost of continuation coverage for the time period between the date of the event which triggered continuation coverage and the date continued coverage is elected.
 This payment must be made within 45 days after the date of election.
-PayFlex will provide you notice specifying the amount of the premium, to whom the premium is to be paid, and the date payment is due.
+COBRA administrator will provide you notice specifying the amount of the premium, to whom the premium is to be paid, and the date payment is due.
 Failure to pay this premium on the date due will result in cancellation of coverage back to the initial date coverage would have terminated.

-8.7.
+11.7.
 NOTIFICATION REQUIREMENTS